reinhart1010/nix/docs/en/linux/bluetoothd.md

 `bluetoothd`

-- Start the daemon, logging to stdout:
+- Start the daemon, logging to `stdout`:

 `bluetoothd --nodetach`